Minigrim0/rustic/src/README.md

 ## Pipe
 A mockup of the pipe & filter system.
 Simulates the execution of a pipe & filter system, with a feedback loop.

+# Core
+Folder: `core`
+Contains the core functionality of the project.
+The App structure is defined here, as well as the main loop.